PowerShell/DSC/docs/reference/schemas/config/document.md

 For DSC's authoring tools to recognize a file as a DSC Configuration document, the filename must end with `.dsc.config.json` or `.dsc.config.yaml`.

+You can use configuration document functions to dynamically determine values in the document at runtime.
+For more information, see [DSC Configuration document functions reference][01]

 <!-- For more information, see [DSC Configurations overview][01]. -->